 Have You Got A Problem with Website Image Thieves?
 Create A Page Exposing Them.

 The most common responses from image thieves when exposed, is their complete denial of actually doing anything wrong using other peoples intellectual property.
 No apology No guilt.
 For example, if image thieves weren't exposed, the image or images they use would still be active without any remorse or guilt.
-It's like muggers and rapists, they keep on doing what they think is right until caught and dealt with.
-Getting Sued
+It's like muggers and rapists, they keep on doing what they enjoy doing until caught and dealt with.
+Nothing is more important than proving you own images.
+This is easily done with original EXIF image metadata of any image.
+Getting Sued for using other people's images or part of other people's images is something you should avoid — or feel how it is becoming stone broke beyond your wildest dreams.

 You're An Image Thief If You Use The Below Disclaimer.